 Being part of Britain

 As a school, we value and celebrate the diverse heritages of everybody at Diamond Hall.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions and customs in the course of the year, for example, Harvest Festival during the autumn term and trips to the local church at Christmas.
-We also value and celebrate national events; a recent example is the Queen’s 90th birthday.
+We also value and celebrate national events; a recent example is the Queen’s Platinum Jubilee.

 Children learn about being part of Britain from different perspectives.
 Two specific examples of when we teach about being part of Britain are: